Aur3SoRed/peplum-cinema/pseudo-code.md

 [X] Add a piece of Sass

-[] Conect server-client
+[X] Conect server-client

+## MONDAY 16N (AFTERNOON)

-[] Load the data into the visualitazion of front-end
+[X] Load the data into the visualitazion of front-end

-[] Construct and define pages into the client
+[X] Construct and define pages into the client

+[X] A first design for frontend

+[X] CRUD into peplum and forum routes

+## TUESDAY 17N (MORNING)

+Its the last day, finally I can see all the data and the front-end part, im not so good with design and there are parts that arent ready like the protection of routes and the CRUD system.
+Later, at afternoon its time of deployment.

+[] Complete CRUD system

+[] Protect the posting and deleting

+[] Finish with the design

+[X] Include the wireframes

+[] React the readme

+[] At the final, do the deployment